OCA/hr/hr_holidays_legal_leave/README.rst

 HR Holidays Legal Leave
 =======================

-Allows the define what holiday type is to be considered legal/annual leave type.
+Allows the define which holiday type is to be considered legal/annual leave type.
 Currently Odoo assumes by default leave type with limit=False.
-This is a problem if you have more than one 'limited' leave type and specially confusing when tying to set leaves from the employee form.
+This is a problem if you have more than one 'limited' leave type and specially confusing when trying to set leaves from the employee form.

 Installation